-There are 2 methods to enable/disable this feature.
-One through your dealer and the second with a door lock sequence using the following instructions:
+There are 3 methods to enable/disable this feature.
+One through your dealer, the second with a power door unlock/lock sequence and the third with the keypad.

+Before following the activation or deactivation procedures, make sure that the anti-theft system is not armed, ignition is off, and all vehicle doors, liftgate and liftgate window are closed.

+• power door unlock/lock procedure

-- 1. Turn the ignition key to RUN, then press the door UNLOCK control button 3 times. - 2.
-Turn the ignition key to OFF, then press the door UNLOCK control button 3 times. - 3.
-Turn the ignition key to RUN, within five seconds press the door UNLOCK control button 1 time.
+1. Turn the ignition key to ON, then press the UNLOCK button 3 times.

+2. Turn the ignition key to OFF, then press the UNLOCK button 3 times.

+3. Turn the ignition key to ON, within five seconds press the LOCK button 1 time.
-The user should receive a horn chirp to indicate the system has been altered.

-Pressing the power door UNLOCK control button again will toggle the Autolock/Relock states.
+Pressing the power door UNLOCK/LOCK button again will toggle the Autolock/Relock states.

-• Turn ignition to OFF to exit.
+Turn ignition to OFF to exit programming.